-\end{theorem}
+$Rh_2[\lambda]:\quad e_1\succ e_1=e_2, \ e_1\prec e_1=\lambda e_2, \quad \lambda\in \mathbb{C}.$ \end{theorem}

-\begin{proof} Let $A$ be a two dimensional rhizaform algebra.
+\begin{proof} Let $A$ be a two dimensional anti-associative dendriform algebra.
 Set

 Now we define $e_i\ast e_j=e_i\succ e_j+e_i\prec e_j$.
-Then by Theorem \ref{property-1} $(A, \ast)$ is anti-associative.
-As given in Examples in \cite{Remm}, there are only two non-isomorphic anti-associative algebras i.e. abelian algebra and the algebra with non-zero multiplication $e_1\ast e_1=e_2$.
+Then by Theorem \ref{property-1}, the algebra $(A, \ast)$ is anti-associative.
+As given in Examples in \cite{Remm}, there are only two non-isomorphic anti-associative algebras i.e. abelian algebra $A_1$ and the algebra $A_2$ with non-zero multiplication $e_1\ast e_1=e_2$.